stefano-pogliani/dotfiles/README.md

 # Fetch this repo and install configs.
-git clone --recursive https://github.com/stefano-pogliani/dotfiles.git cd dotfiles make install
+git clone --recursive https://github.com/stefano-pogliani/dotfiles.git cd dotfiles

-# Install/update all neovim plugins.
-nvim +PlugInstall +UpdateRemotePlugins +qa
-#nvim +PlugUpdate +qa
+# NOTE: neovim and tmux plugins are installed at the same time.
+make install

 # ADDITIONAL TASKS:
 #  * Generate SSH key and add to places (if needed)
 #  * Generate GPG key and add to places (if needed)
-#  -> Install rustup and configure rust.
+#  -> Install extend and configure rust.
-curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 rustup component add clippy rustfmt cargo install cargo-audit cargo-outdated